matsuoka-601/Splash/README.md

   - Blending a 'raw' splash map gives a bit powdery result.
 Therefore, the splash map is blurred using Gaussian Filter to get a more splashy result.

 Currently, I'm cutting some corners in my implementation like below.
-- Gaussian Filter is now used for blurring the splash map, but I should use filters like Bilateral Filter to preserve the edges.
+- Gaussian Filter is now used for blurring the splash map, but filters like Bilateral Filter should be used to preserve the edges.
 - Splash particles behind the fluid is now simply occluded, but they should be treated as the background so that they are visible even when inside the fluid.

 Of course, there would definitely be a better way for white splash generation.
 Let me know if you know it :)